OgieBen/OkayDocs/README.md

 ## Adding Credentials to your Tenant

-To make our tenant useful we will be adding more information to the tenant to allow connect properly/securely to Okay servers.
+To make our tenant useful we will be adding more information to the tenant to connect properly/securely to Okay servers.
 Click on the pencil icon under **Actions** to complete the tenant registration.

 ![Edit Tenant Image](/images/edit-tenant.png)